Mark Wood (cricketer): 2020 – 2022

 After missing the 2019 Ashes series and tour of New Zealand, Wood returned to Test cricket in the third test of the 2019–20 tour of South Africa following injuries to James Anderson and Jofra Archer.
 After scoring 42 runs from 23 balls in England's first innings, he took 3/32 in South Africa's second innings as England won.
 In the fourth test, Wood took nine wickets, including 5/46 in South Africa's first innings, and scored 35 with the bat as England won again.

 On 29 May 2020, Wood was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Wood was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Wood was named in England's thirteen-man squad for the first Test match of the series.

 In September 2021, Wood was named in England's squad for the 2021 ICC Men's T20 World Cup.

 Wood was selected for the 2021–22 Ashes.

 In September 2022, Wood was named in England's squad for the 2022 ICC Men's T20 world cup in Australia.
-Wood was the fastest bowler of the tournament and played in every Super 12 game for England before succumbing to injury and missing out on the semi final and final.
+Wood was the fastest bowler of the tournament and played in every Super 12 game for England before succumbing to injury and missing out on the semi-final and final.
 England went on to win the tournament, making Wood one of only 6 players to win both the 2019 ODI and 2022 T20 world cups.

+2023

+Wood was recalled for the Third Test of the 2023 Ashes Series where he was named man of the match.

+In the match he took a collective 7/100 and scored 40 runs from 16 balls.

+2024

+In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.

 Personal life

 Wood is married, with a son.
-He is teetotal, and a supporter of the Labour Party.
-He supports Newcastle United F.C.
+He is a teetotaler, and a supporter of the Labour Party.
+He is a supporter of AFC Wimbledon.